vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

-    > **IMPORTANT**: Open an instance of NotePad or another tool, and make a record of the following Outputs for use later:
+    > **IMPORTANT**: Open an text editor tool (NotePad accessible from the Start menu, under Windows accessories) and make a record of the following Outputs for use later:

     * connectionString